Taking another look at a lynching

-“Coate Tales” has visited the hanging of Victor Adams a couple of times — once just recently, but this week we found confirmation of an old adage: No history is ever finished.
+“Coate Tales” has visited the hanging of Victor Adams a couple of times, but recently we found confirmation of an old adage: No history is ever finished.
 No historian is ever done.
 There is always more to tell.

 When they got to within about a mile of Spring Valley School, at a bend in the road, they were met by a sizable crowd of local vigilantes.
 They took charge of the prisoner and sent the posse on its way.